New California rules mean most schools will start online

+SAN FRANCISCO — With the first day of school just weeks away in California, Gov. Gavin Newsom laid out sweeping new rules Friday that all but ensure most of the state’s K-12 schools serving 6.7 million students will not reopen classrooms when the academic year starts.

+The rules also mandate that all staff and students above 2nd grade who do return to campuses wear masks in school as the coronavirus pandemic surges.

 Newsom said all schools, public and private, in counties that are on a state monitoring list for rising coronavirus infections cannot hold in-person classes and will have to meet strict criteria for reopening.
-Currently, 32 of California’s 58 counties are on the watchlist, including the vast majority of the state’s population and its biggest cities, including Los Angeles, San Diego, San Francisco and many others
+Currently, 32 of California’s 58 counties are on the list, encompassing the vast majority of the state’s population and its biggest cities, Los Angeles, San Diego and San Francisco.

 “Students, teachers, staff and parents prefer in-class instruction.
 But only if we can do it safely,” Newsom said during a televised briefing.
 “The one thing we have the power to do to get our kids back into school?
 Wear a mask, physically distance, wash your hands.”